Before making an offer and signing contracts, buyers tend to be the ones initiating a home inspection.

 This will allow the house to be sold at the most accurate price possible, and immediately bypass any offers dependent on a good home inspection report.

-This is not at all the norm in South Africa at the moment, and real estate agents tend to shy away from a home inspection in fear of a negative response from the seller.
+However, let’s point out that this is not at all the norm in South Africa, and real estate agents tend to shy away from a home inspection in fear of a negative response from the seller.

 It is, however, a process that real estate agents should welcome and encourage!